strmrider/SDTP/README.md

     # save file. if no path is provided, the file will be saved in local dir with the original filename
     data.save()
 ```
+Types:
+* Bytes - raw bytes
+* Text - plain text
+* File - file in bytes (name, extension and size are accessible)
+    * Saved File - reference to a saved file (located in save target directory) without the data in bytes
+* Object - dict
+* List - list or tuple

 ### Client and server
 The library provides base client and server classes, which are suffice for most applications.
 The classes could be overriden and expanded for more functions and properties.
 * CA server is optional and the client/server should include the .pem file of its public key (should be provided by the CA server itself in advance).